-- A 'Approved/Sufficient' for registration, with or without some actions required; - B 'Approved/Sufficient' for registration, for one cohort only, pending further actions and further quality assurance activity, including additional inspection(s) or programme resubmission; or - C Not 'approved/sufficient' for registration
+- A. 'Approved/sufficient' for registration, with or without some actions required; - B. 'Approved/sufficient' for registration, for one cohort only, pending further actions and further quality assurance activity, including additional inspection(s) or programme resubmission; or - C. Not 'approved/sufficient' for registration.

-By recommending option A, that a programme is sufficient for registration, the inspection panel has agreed that those who successfully complete the programme are fit to practise and that the Standards for Education have been met or will be met subject to the addressing of a number of actions required.
+By recommending option A, the inspection panel has agreed that those who successfully complete the programme are fit to practise and that the Standards for Education have been met, or will be met subject to the addressing of a number of actions required.
 The inspection panel is assured that patient safety will not be compromised by the programme.